 The gulf between what is seen and known—between appearance and reality—is illuminated in works by Alain Declercq and Kevin Cooley, both of whom describe their photographs of explosions as “fighting fire with fire.”
 Declercq’s Blast series is a pictorial archive of chemical compounds used for weaponry photographed at the moment of combustion, while Cooley creates his Controlled Burn explosions in his studio, exploring the duality of creation and destruction inherent in fire, and referencing the use of smoke signals as a form of communication.
 The proliferation of visual information presented daily on platforms large and small—in the midst of pulsating cities and within the intimate interactions between self and screen—alters the consumption and communication of the signs and signals that describe what is happening in the world around us.
 How can we distinguish which city’s Rush Hour is captured by Grethe Sørensen?
 Rafael Lozano- Hemmer’s Zero Noon, a clock that runs on internet-refreshed statistics, conflates time and data into a screen-based experience of consumption.
-Drawing on hundreds of sources, the clock tells the local time based on various metrics, such as the average number of daily human breaths, the number of firearms produced in the US per day, the number of cups of tea drunk in the UK, etc. Each day at 12pm, the clock resets and the numbers all revert to zero, ever so briefly suspending the exponential onslaught of these indices of change.
-While Zero Noon collapses the immediate distance between what is seen and what is known, more complex connections among these randomized statistics depend upon the viewer’s participation; experiencing a heightened awareness of time in relation to visual information may generate new perspectives on how we see, think, feel, and act.
-Participation is also required to grasp Hank Willis Thomas’s And I Can’t Run, as the image only resolves when photographed on a mobile device, creating a pointed assessment of how we see today shapes what we see of the past and present.
+Collapsing the immediate distance between what is seen and what is known, Zero Noon depends on the viewer to connect these indices of change.
+While technology provides unlimited access to information about of our changing world, the segmentation of facts and fictions found on Twitter and other social media feeds designed to garner “likes,” allows readers to ignore or deny that which is unappealing or inconvenient.
+Katja Loher’s Last Supper? combines performance, sculpture, and video to delineate the consequences of ignoring warnings about the extinction of pollinators and the possibility of a global food crisis.